 #Component Four: Positioning Statement – the “what”, “who” and “how”

-Your positioning statement should name your audience, your industry, your promise and your evidence.
+Your positioning statement should include your audience, industry, promise, and evidence.
 So, fill in the blanks “For (your audience), (your brand) is the (your market) that best delivers on (your brand promise)”

 Let’s take Amazon as an example.
 Their positioning statement is “For customers who want to purchase a wide range of products online with quick delivery, Amazon provides a one-stop shopping site.”

-Or Nike: “For athletes in need of high-quality, fashionable athletic wear, Nike provides customers with top-performing sports apparel and shoes made of the highest quality materials.”
+Or Nike: “For athletes needing high-quality, fashionable athletic wear, Nike provides customers with top-performing sports apparel and shoes made of the highest quality materials.”

 Again, great external marketing should always reference your positioning statement.